stakwork/sphinx-relay/README.md

 # Roadmap

-- linking recurring payments to files, to enable use cases such as subscribing to podcasts with BTC!
+- linking recurring payments to files, to enable use cases such as subscribing to podcasts with BTC